maloo0/homebridge-shelly-consumption/README.md

 <img src="./img/plugin_config.PNG" width="750px" />

 At beginning, the configruation is empty and you have to set it up like described next.
-An example of configuration is shown next:
+An example of configuration is shown here too:

 <img src="./img/plugin_config_example.PNG" width="750px" />